thomsonreuters/eessi-as4.net/README.md

 - Continued performance tuning for high volume processing (v2.0)
 - Improvements to the internal messaging engine (v2.0)

-# Installation
-AS4.NET v2.0.0 can be downloaded from [the following location](https://ec.europa.eu/cefdigital/artifact/content/repositories/eDelivery/eu/eessi/as4/eessi_as4.net/1.1.0/eessi_as4.net-1.1.0.zip).
-The documentation on how to use and configure AS4.NET can be found in the documentation folder of the package.

 # Third Party software
 The following third party libraries are used by AS4.NET:
 - [Automapper](https://github.com/AutoMapper/AutoMapper) ([MIT License](https://opensource.org/licenses/MIT))